mcsnolte/icstars-website/README.md

 # icstars-website

-This is a sample website for IC Stars
+This is a sample website for IC Stars.

+**Get here by going to https://tinyurl.com/icstars2021**

 View the github pages version [here](https://mcsnolte.github.io/icstars-website/).